Pediatric Mental Health Blog

 Art Therapy with Kids: Ideas

-Art therapy empowers children to develop coping skills, build self-esteem, and find healing by using creativity as a means to communicate thoughts and emotions that words alone cannot express.
+Art therapy empowers children to develop coping skills, build self-esteem, and find healing by using creativity to communicate thoughts and emotions that words alone cannot express.
 Explore our art therapy prompts, ideas, and activities, and check out our recommended materials for art therapy with kids!

 Five Kinds of Productive Play